EdinburghUniversityTheatreCompany/Constitution/EUTC-Constitution.md

 __4.6.__ If a Committee or Projects Sub-Committee member is absent from three required Committee Meetings in succession, or fails to attend more than half of the Committee Meetings in a University of Edinburgh teaching semester and relevant exam diet, the Chair of the Committee Meeting may declare (at no fault) that the position is vacant and may hold an election for a new Committee member at any meeting of the Company.
 Any Committee or Projects Sub-Committee member who fails a vote of confidence is considered to have forfeited their post.

-__4.7.__ If a Committee or Projects Sub-Committee member is absent from three required Committee Meetings in succession, or fails to attend more than half of the Committee Meetings in a term, the Chair of the Committee Meeting may declare (at no fault) that the position is vacant and may hold an election for a new Committee member at any meeting of the Company.
-Any Committee or Projects Sub-Committee member who fails a vote of confidence is considered to have forfeited their post.

-__4.8.__ All members of the Committee and the Projects Sub-Committee shall be subject to election annually.
+__4.7.__ All members of the Committee and the Projects Sub-Committee shall be subject to election annually.
 The election should be performed as described in the Standing Orders, Section B, 8.0 Voting.

-__4.9.__ Members of the Committee and Projects Sub-Committee may not hold more than one position with the exception of the Fringe Venue Manager which may be held alongside any position other than President.
+__4.8.__ Members of the Committee and Projects Sub-Committee may not hold more than one position with the exception of the Fringe Venue Manager which may be held alongside any position other than President.

-__4.10.__ ‘The Redevelopment’ is defined as long term improvements, developments, and maintenance of the Bedlam Theatre.
+__4.9.__ ‘The Redevelopment’ is defined as long term improvements, developments, and maintenance of the Bedlam Theatre.
 The Development Subcommittee is to manage and oversee the the redevelopment proposal and ensuring, as far as possible, that adequate development and maintenance projects are carried out.
 The Development Subcommittee will represent the long term interests of the company, and allow for wider company involvement.
 Two Development Contacts will, at all times, have been appointed by a vote of the company at a company meeting or general meeting.
 The Development Contacts will be responsible for overseeing the Development Subcommittee, as well as being responsible for communication with the committee, the company, Friends of Bedlam, EUSA, and the University of Edinburgh regarding the redevelopment.
 Additional members may join the Development Subcommittee as appropriate, subject to ratification by the company at a meeting of the company.
 All members are subject to a vote of no confidence from the company.
 A member of the Development Subcommittee will attend at least one committee meeting per fortnight.
 Members of committee or additional subcommittees may also hold a position on the Development Subcommittee.

 5.0.
 Fringe Committee
 --------